 Under the leadership of Monsignor Alexander Harvey, pastor of Immaculate Conception from 1953-1966, the present church was built and dedicated on May 31, 1964.
 Built during the Second Vatican Council, the new Immaculate Conception Church was symbolic of the post-conciliar age in the Catholic Church and in the parish.

 Catholic education has long been associated with Immaculate Conception Parish.
 The Sisters of Charity of Leavenworth arrived here from Nashville, Tennessee in 1858, opening their first school on Kickapoo Street.
-Immaculate High School was founded on the third floor of the Cathedral Grade School in 1909.
-It moved to its present location in 1924.
-A new Sisters' Convent opened in 1955 across from the Old Cathedral (now Catholic Charities), and new school buildings opened on the site in 1957 and 1966 (now the home of the Alliance Against Family Violence).
+Immaculata High School was founded on the third floor of the Cathedral Grade School in 1909.
+It moved to its location at Sixth and Shawnee Streets in 1924, and operated there until its closure in 2017.
+A new Sisters' Convent opened in 1955 across from the Old Cathedral (now Catholic Charities), and new school buildings opened on the parish site in 1957 and 1966 (now housing the University of St. Mary Wrestling Program).

 Holy Epiphany Parish